 - You can favor fingerings by pattern.
 This is a common chord setting and not specific to an instrument.
 If it is activated, also non-fingering favorites are treated as favorites, if their fingering pattern is the same as a fingering pattern of one of your fingering favorites.
 Example: If the F barré chord is one of your fingering favorites, all other barré chords, like e.g. the G barré chord, with the same grip shape are also treated as favorites.
 They are marked with a blue star.

 - You can favor fingerings according to the CAGED system.
 This is also a common chord setting and not specific to an instrument.
 If it is activated, the fingerings obeying the patterns of the CAGED system are automatically favored.
+They are also marked with a blue star.

 The overview screen gives you an overview of the different ways to play a chord.
 You can use the pinch gesture to make the chord diagrams smaller or bigger.